 - Project 4 (PHP) Due May 4th

-- The midterm will be on March 25th, the final exam will be sometime between May 11th and 15th.
+- The midterm will be on March 25th, the final exam will be Friday May 15th at 10:00 am.

 - Exam will be in Blackboard.
 You are expected to write code, analyze and describe code, write what the expected output would be of a code given a specific input, and explain certain concepts.